 The last thing to do is to polish the fill and the wood.
 You can also repaint the surface if you want.
 If you want to remain it as is, you can use oil or a wood varnish for your finishing touches.
 This results in a shiny finish of wood furniture or items in your house, making it look brand-new.

-Tips in Using Wood Epoxy for cracks
+Tips for Using Wood Epoxy for Cracks

 Listed below are the tips that you would need in using wood epoxy for cracks.
 These will make sure your project is hassle-free.